-both emotional and physical healing and growth.
-Anyone can benefit from art therapy, it does not depend upon talent or technical ability.
+Art Therapy is engaging in the creation of art, with the help of an Art Therapist, to assist with both emotional and physical healing and growth Anyone can benefit from art therapy, it does not Anyone can benefit from art therapy, it does not depend upon talent or technical ability.
 The art therapist will discuss with you, your interests and goals for the session, and then suggest art tasks.
 This may include painting, simple sculpting, drawing, collage or craft work.